lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 ![Z8](/assets/tfhe/z8_plain.png){: .center-image}

-We'll start by expressing NAND in terms of elementary operations of
+We'll start by expressing NAND in terms of elementary operations on
 $\mathbb{Z}_q$.

 As before, we will identify $\mathrm{True}$ with $\mathrm{Encode}(2)$ and